 It’s often one of the things we do as part of an evening routine, and for many women, the routine has expanded slowly over time.
 What may have been an occasional social drink ten or twenty years ago, has now become a nightly source of tomorrow’s hangover.
 But why?
 And does it matter?

 There is so much misinformation about, as facts are glossed over, and alcohol is glorified in sponsored TV shows, advertising placements, and even cards that we buy for friends.

-The truth is that alcohol is highly addictive as well as toxic, and in a study conducted by Professor Nutt (previously the Chief Medical Officer in the UK) it was found that alcohol is the second most addictive drug on the planet, after heroine.
-In another study, and scored against sixteen different indicators, alcohol scored 72/100 and came out on top as the most harmful drug on Earth compared to heroine and cocaine that followed with scores in the 30s.
+The truth is that alcohol is highly addictive as well as toxic, and in a study conducted by Professor Nutt (previously the Chief Medical Officer in the UK) it was found that alcohol is the second most addictive drug on the planet, after heroin.
+In another study, scored against sixteen different indicators, alcohol scored 72/100 and came out on top as the most harmful drug on Earth compared to heroin and cocaine followed with scores in the 30s.

 When alcohol is drunk over many years, it is no surprise that an ever-growing number of normal, regular successful women become addicted.
 In the UK in 2018 (NHS Digital) 7% of all hospital admissions were due to a primary or secondary diagnosis linked to alcohol.
 Of those admitted a staggering 39% of patients were aged 45-64, with a peak at 45-54, and there is a growth in these patients being women.
 I was addicted to alcohol until 2016.